No self-replicating ones

 (b) it would require in depth explanations.

-And Explanations in an area where even many "experts" (experts in fields that are topically near to APM) are not aware that there is stuff that already can be known with high confidence.
-With SiFi producers totally lacking awareness over this void of as of yet (2018) never treated mechanical metamaterials, there's not even motivation for them to fill this void with complete nonsense.
+And Explanations in an area where even many "experts" (experts in fields that are topically near to APM) are not aware that there is stuff that already can be known with high confidence (see: exploratory engineering).
+With SiFi producers totally lacking awareness over this void of as of yet (2018) they never treated mechanical metamaterials.
+There's not even motivation for them to fill this void with complete nonsense.
 Which is probably a good thing.